cbl330/lcad/wp-content/plugins/copy-delete-posts/readme.txt

 * Initial release

 == Upgrade Notice ==
-= 1.3.6 =
+= 1.3.7 =
-* Added black-friday theme (only for that period)
-* Tested up to WordPress 6.1.1
-* Adjusted PHP compatibility
+What's new in 1.3.7?
+* Included new module
+* Fixed issues with deactivation feedback
+* Corrected display of arrow